Gauge invariants of linearized gravity with a general background metric: Example: Minkowski background

 In other words, in the special case of the Minkowski spacetime, the dispersion operator \(\smash{\oper{D}^{\alpha\beta}{}_{\gamma\delta}}\) of vacuum GWs is exactly $\pd^2$ times the operator that projects a metric perturbation on the invariant subspace.
+Thus, as expected, using the operators introduced in this paper, the wave equation for the GWs in vacuum can be shown to directly specify the gauge invariants and naturally weed out the gauge artifacts.